 Diuretics have different clinical uses, depending on their sites and mechanisms of action.
 The sub-classes of diuretics include:

 - Thiazides (eg, bendroflumethiazide, hydrochlorothiazide and the thiazide-like diuretic indapamide) are used mainly in low dose in the treatment of hypertension but also, in the case of metolazone, in combination with loop diuretics to treat severe heart failure.

 - Loop diuretics (eg, furosemide, bumetanide, torasemide) are widely used for the symptomatic treatment of heart failure and fluid retention in chronic kidney disease.

-- Potassium-sparing diuretics (eg, amiloride, triamterene) are weak diuretics, whereas spironolactone and eplerenone are used in the treatment of hypertension, oedema of liver failure, and heart failure.
+- Potassium-sparing diuretics (eg, amiloride, triamterene) are weak diuretics, whereas spironolactone and eplerenone are used in the treatment of hypertension, for oedema of liver failure and in heart failure.
 NB: spironolactone and eplerenone are also called aldosterone antagonists.

 - Osmotic diuretics (mannitol) are used in a hospital setting for the treatment of cerebral oedema.

 - Carbonic anhydrase inhibitors (acetazolamide) are used for the prophylaxis of mountain sickness (unlicensed indication) and glaucoma.